cheblin/AdHoc-protocol/README.md

 # String fields

 Strings in AdHoc protocol in all languages are encoded in UTF-8.
 By default, without annotation, a string can allocate at most 256 bytes.
-This length can be changed with array item `@__` annotation
+This length can be changed with array-item `@__` annotation

 # Numeric fields value changing dispersion description